-Perennial Cornflower or Perennial Bachelor’s Button – Some says it’s a pest because it can get aggressive, but I love the blue flowers.
+Perennial Cornflower or Perennial Bachelor's Button - Some say it's a pest because it can get aggressive, but I love the blue flowers.

 Hardy Geranium - Unusual foliage with dark markings, and delicate dark flowers that have a vintage quality.
 This is one of my all-time favorites.

-The common name is Beardtongue but I most think of it by it’s Latin name, Penstemon ‘Husker Red.’
-It’s a US native and was named Plant of the Year by the Perennial Plant Association in 1996.
-Shown here depicting the beautiful dark foliage and as well as in bloom.
+The common name is Beardtongue but I mostly think of it by its Latin name, Penstemon 'Husker Red.'
+It's a US native and was named Plant of the Year by the Perennial Plant Association in 1996.
+Shown here depicts the beautiful dark foliage and as well as in bloom.

 This Brunnera has the prettiest shade of blue flowers in the spring.
 You definitely may need to keep an eye on this one so that it doesn't take over in the garden.
 Not to be confused with Myosotis sylvatica, commonly known as the forget me not flower which is also a heavy re-seeder.